catenax-ng/catenax-ng.github.io/docs/guides/how-to-lint-and-test-your-helm-chart.md

 ## GitHub workflow

-The GitHub workflow in this section is a good option to run checks on pull requests.
+The GitHub workflow in this section is a good option to run checks on pull requests when there are modifications in the __charts__ directory.
 It will lint your Helm chart and execute helm test to validate your installation on a kind cluster, that will be created on demand on the GitHub runner.